oyranos-cms/oyranos-cms.github.io/wiki/Device_Settings.md

 account, to achieve predictable results.
 As a consequence colour profiles as colour only transformations are not enough to describe completely.
-For instance downloading a printer profile and separating an image does not enshure the according driver settings are selected correctly.
+For instance downloading a printer profile and separating an image does not ensure the according driver settings are selected correctly.
 Even the driver and its version is often not included and not standardised to access machine readable.
 To overcome that information hole, Apple introduced the vcgt tag to describe the according hardware state in the graphics card gamma table.
 This is a single step and maybe enough for just this task.

-In the following proposal I will draw scetchy, what I think is needed to make the task complete, and apply to other areas too.
+In the following proposal I will draw sketchy, what I think is needed to make the task complete, and apply to other areas too.

 ### Informations Incorporated

 -   device settings (as provided, colour relevant ones should be queried automatically)
--   driver names and theyre versions to identify validy of components used
+-   driver names and their versions to identify validity of components used
 -   normally changeable driver settings, which must be fixed for usage with the ICC profile